deauthorizing/x-spoofer/README.md

 # x-larp

-A userscript to LARP your username and followers on [x.com](https://x.com) - made by wish and fusi.
+A userscript to LARP your username and followers on [x.com](https://x.com) - made by wish and epik.

 # ⚠️ Bugs

-Don't expect the script to be perfect, of course there's gonna be some bugs in it so if you see any then please contact [@wasthattoomuchforyou](https://t.me/wasthattoomuchforyou) or [@loficat](https://t.me/loficat).
-Send us a video of the bug so we know how to fix it.
+Don't expect the script to be perfect, of course there's gonna be some bugs in it so if you see any then please contact [@wasthattoomuchforyou](https://t.me/wasthattoomuchforyou).
+Send me a video of the bug so i know how to fix it.

 ## 🌀 What It Does